huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 ![insights-benefit-of-examples](assets/22_few_shot_learning_gpt_neo_and_inference_api/insights-benefit-of-examples.png)

-The hyperparameters `End Sequence`, `Token Length` & `Temperature` can be used to control the `text-generation` of the model and you can use this to your advantage to solve the task you need.
+The hyperparameter `End Sequence`, `Token Length` & `Temperature` can be used to control the `text-generation` of the model and you can use this to your advantage to solve the task you need.
+The `Temperature` controlls the randomness of your generations, lower temperature results in less random generations and higher temperature results in more random generations.

 ![insights-benefit-of-hyperparameter](assets/22_few_shot_learning_gpt_neo_and_inference_api/insights-benefit-of-hyperparameter.png)

-In the example, you can see how important it is to define your hyperparameters.
+In the example, you can see how important it is to define your hyperparameter.
 These can make the difference between solving your task or failing miserably.